|Save as PDF||Print version|

 The following figure reflects the number of refused entries at Australian airports each financial year since 1999.
 This data combines refusal of entry on grounds of document fraud, ‘mala fide visa holders’, and other reasons.
 ‘Mala fides visa holders’ refers to persons who, on arrival in Australia, are found not to intend to abide by the visa conditions, such as contravening work condition requirements or where the reason for the grant of visa no longer exists.
 ‘Other reasons’ include refusal on the basis of character grounds or health checks.
 Of most relevance to the subject of migrant smuggling are refusals on the basis of document fraud, though not all instances of document fraud are necessarily linked to migrant smuggling.

-The data used for the table below was primarily found in the Annual Reports by DIAC (formerly DIMIA).
+The data used for the table below was primarily found in the Annual Reports of the Department of Immigration (which has operated under various names and acronyms in recent years).
 No data was available for the years 2000–2003 in these reports.
 The data used for this period was obtained from figures published by the Refugee Council of Australia.

 As mentioned earlier, the information displayed on this website serves merely to indicate the level of unauthorised arrivals into Australia.
 Contrary to some statements, these numbers do not reflect the true level of migrant smuggling into this country.

 The absence of any comprehensive data on the scale and spread of migrant smuggling has a direct impact on the ability of those charged with enforcing relevant laws.
 If the scale and nature of the problem is not known, it is unlikely that the appropriate measures and resources can be allocated to prevent and suppress it.
 Without accurate information about migrant smuggling, prevention strategies cannot be identified, and suppression activities are rendered useless because insufficient information will not lead to effective prosecution of offenders.